-Inserting a Memory Card (GPSMAP 8x17/8x22/8x24/87xx)
+Inserting a Memory Card (8x17/8x22/8x24/87xx)

 NOTE: The memory card reader is not included with the chartplotter.
 It is sold as a separate accessory.
-You must connect a memory card reader or a chartplotter model with a built-in memory card slot to the Garmin Marine Network.
+You must connect a memory card reader or a chartplotter model with a built-in memory card slot to the Garmin Marine Network

 This device supports up to a 32 GB SD memory card, formatted to FAT32 with speed class 4 or higher.
 Use of an 8 GB or larger memory card with speed class 10 is recommended.
+An 8 GB memory card is included with 8x10/8x12/8x16 models.